US warns EU on making friends with China's 'dictator'

 Gidwitz listed China together with Iran, North Korea, and Russia as one of the principal "malign actors" on the world stage.

+"If you believe the European Union is well served to be in partnership with a dictator, that's your choice to make," he said.

-"That's a false choice - that you [the EU] have to make a decision between the US and China.
+"[But] that's a false choice - that you [the EU] have to make a decision between the US and China.
 The real question is do you favour rule of law, do you favour democratic institutions, do you favour human rights?
 And if you do, the choice is not do you favour the US, it's do you join us to encourage those dictatorships to change?", Gidwitz said.

 "Can the EU - a collection of democracies, based on freedom, based on multiculturalism, based on rule of law - can you partner with someone who gives you empty promises, who is not transparent, who completely disregards human rights?", he added.